chaofengqing/chao_lab/content/publication/report12/index.md

 ---
-title: "Web Appendix for Sex differences in mortality among children, adolescents, and youth aged 0-24: A systematic assessment of national, regional, and global trends from 1990 to 2021"
+title: "Web Appendix for Levels and trends in fertility rates among adolescents aged 15-19 in 21 States and Union Territories in India from 1990 to 2050: A Bayesian Modelling Study"
 authors:
 - admin
-- Bruno Masquelier
-- Danzhen You
-- Lucia Hug
-- Yang Liu
-- David Sharrow
-- Håvard Rue
-- Hernando Ombao
-- Leontine Alkema
+- Su-Yifei
+- Christophe Z. Guilmoto
-date: "2023-09-19T00:00:00Z"
+date: "2025-12-18T00:00:00Z"
-doi: "10.6084/m9.figshare.23659998"
+doi: "10.6084/m9.figshare.30772265"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2019-06-27T00:00:00Z"